 It's time to figure out what exactly happens after your site visitor hits Enter or a search button.
 There are a few possible action plans:

 Leave everything as it is: the Site Search 360 Weebly app has already connected your search bar to our search engine.
 You don't really have to add the 360 Search Results widget.
-In this case, if your users don't select any of the search suggestions displayed below the search field, full results open in a layover with our default styling:
+In this case, if your users don't select any of the search suggestions displayed below the search field, full results open in an overlay with our default styling:

 If you have added the 360 Search Box to a dedicated search page, it makes sense to embed search results to that same page.
 So now simply take the 360 Search Results element and place it wherever you want the results to be embedded on the page: